astronomer/docs/software/log-in-to-software.md

 description: Log in to Astronomer Software to access Astronomer Software features and functionality.
 ---

-You can use the Astronomer Software UI and the Astro CLI to view and modify your workspaces, clusters, environment variables, tasks, and users.
-Your user credentials need to be authenticated before you can use the Astronomer Software UI or the Astro CLI.
+You can use the Astronomer Software UI and the Astro CLI to view and modify your workspaces, deployments, environment variables, tasks, and users.
+You need to authenticate your user credentials when you're using the Astronomer Software UI or the Astro CLI for development on Astro.

 ## Prerequisites